-Unit 5.
-Respeaking.
+Unit 6.
+Velotype.
 Element 1.
 Psycho-cognitive skills.

-Listening and Speaking at the same time.
-This video lecture has been created by SSML and Velotype.
+Listening and typing at the same time.
+Created by SSML and Velotype.

-The introduction to this Unit has already explained what respeaking is.
-The introduction to this element has already explained what are the psycho-cognitive skills a respeaker must possess.
-This video lecture is aimed at letting you know about the Effort Model which is at the basis of the skill of listening and speaking at the same time.
-And at letting you learn the skill of listening and speaking at the same time in two specific contexts.
-Where verbatim accuracy is required, you will learn how to listen and repeat at the same time.
-Where sensatim accuracy is required, you will learn how to listen and reformulate at the same time.
+The introduction to this Unit has already explained what velotyping is, and also what the Psycho-cognitive skills are that a velotypist must possess.
+This video lecture is aimed at letting you know about the Effort Model at the basis of the skill of listening and typing at the same time and at letting you learn the skill of listening and typing at the same time in two specific contexts.
+Where verbatim accuracy is required you will learn to listen and repeat at the same time.
+Where sensatim accuracy is required, you will learn to listen and reformulate at the same time.

 This is the agenda of this presentation.
-I will first recall the skills of the respeaker to then concentrate on the so-called Effort Model, which is at the basis of simultaneous interpreting, a mental activity, which is very close to real-time subtitling.
+I will first recall the skills of the velotypist, to then concentrate on the so-called effort model, which is at the basis of simultaneous interpreting, a mental activity very close to real time subtitling.
 I will finally focus on shadowing, a manifold exercise that you will be requested to do along the course to develop, reinforce, and finally maintain this skill in two different contexts: verbatim subtitling and sensatim subtitling.

-Section 1 - The skills of the respeaker.
+Section 1 - the skills of the velotypist.

-As you have seen, a respeaker has to do many things at the same time.
+As you have seen a velotypist has to do many things at the same time.

-In this Element, we will deal with the psycho-cognitive skill of listening and speaking at the same time, which is the bulk of the respeaking skills.
-In particular, for a respeaker to be able and become a professional in the field, he or she has to first develop the capacity of doing two things simultaneously: listening and understanding the speaker while talking to the computer, so that real-time subtitles are produced.
-While you can only develop this competence by the time and thanks to ad hoc exercises, you may be interested in understanding the rationale behind it, the Effort Model, and then shadowing, as a way to develop it.
+In this Element we will deal with the Psychocognitive skill of listening and typing at the same time, which is the bulk of the velotyping skills.
+In particular, for a velotypist to be able and become a professional in the field, he or she has to first develop the capacity of doing two things at the same time: listening and understanding the speaker while typing so that real-time subtitles are produced.
+While you can only develop this competence by the time and thanks to ad hoc exercises, you may be interested in understanding the rationale behind it, the effort model, and then shadowing, as a way to develop it.